Sooner-Rover-Team/RoverMap/README.md

 The frontend provides a leafletjs map which draws the rover's position on it.
 The map renderer uses map tile image files created using QGIS software and stored locally in the `public` and `dist` folders.

+## Installation

+To install the project, you need our project management tools...

+### Frontend

+First, you'll need to grab [a tool called `volta`](https://docs.volta.sh/guide/getting-started) first.
+You'll only have to do this **once per machine**! :D

+- If you're on Windows, open a terminal, then type: `winget install Volta.Volta`
+- On macOS or Linux, use: `curl https://get.volta.sh | bash`

+After you have that, **close your terminal**.
+Open a new one and navigate to this directory (`RoverMap`).
+Then, type: `volta setup && npm i` to set up the project. (if you get an error, restart your computer and try again - it'll refresh your environment variables)

+You **MUST** do this when your computer has an internet connection!
+Otherwise, you're gonna be missing dependencies. **You only need to do it once**.

+### OPTIONAL: Fake Backend

+We have a "fake backend" which teleports the Rover between some coordinates to show that the map works.
+You don't need it at competition, so don't worry about installing it.

+It's written in Rust, so if you want to use it, you'll need to install Rust on your computer:

+- On Windows, you use their included installer.
+Download their `.exe` file and run it!
+Press `1`, then [Enter] to start installation.
+You'll be asked to install "Visual C++ build tools" to complete installation. **NOTE: Visual C++ build tools (the purple one) will take a while - grab a drink or something while it installs**.
+- On macOS or Linux, just type: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

+Everything you need is now installed!

 ### Using QGIS to generate map tiles

 **1. Generate an osm file using Open Street Maps**